 Laurencin’s paintings ensured that the queer women of Paris would not be forgotten.
 In one painting, she depicts a female gathering where women create.
 They make music with instruments, and sensuality through dance.
 Three women gaze unapologetically at the viewer, with the two dancers in an embrace.
 The slender hands of the dancers caress one another, inviting the viewer to partake in the subjects’ intimacy.

 Some critics of Laurencin’s work have rejected it as anti-progressive, seeing her use of soft lines and pastel colors as a reinforcement of a patriarchal view of femininity.
 She was often open in her limited views of gender, emphasizing the differences between men and women while expressing a clear preference for the latter.
 Although the understanding of gender identity in the early 1900s was a narrow, binary view, critics believe that Laurencin could have done less to accentuate established stereotypes.

 Upon further reflection, however, Laurencin represented a spectrum of gender, romance, and sexuality that were very real to her.
 She was a queer artist.
 This was her lens, and she was relentless in her representation of this identity.
 The male Cubists of this period championed bold colors and jagged corners, imposing an undeniable sense of masculinity upon the viewer.
 Laurencin stayed true to her perspective, favoring organic forms, and subtle movement in her paintings.
-The eye contact, which her subjects make with the viewer, challenge the male gaze and imply a deeper way of female knowing.
+The eye contact, that her subjects make with the viewer, challenges the male gaze and implies a deeper way of female knowing.

 In the painting Deux Femmes, two women appear to be exchanging an intimate moment.
 One stares sensually at her partner’s décolletage, while the other challenges the viewer with a penetrating look.
 These women are anything but submissively feminine.
 Laurencin’s female subjects are dangerous creatures, aware of their power, disguised in soft brushstrokes and pastel palettes.